hicommonwealth/commonwealth/CHAIN_INTEGRATION.md

 Once identifiers are present, the chain can be initialized.
 Most initialization takes place in the `client/scripts/app.ts` file.

-* The `selectNode` function must create the corresponding `IChainAdapter` class when the corresponding network is selected, as described by the `NodeInfo` in its argument.
+* The `selectNode` function must create the corresponding `IChainAdapter` class when the corresponding network is selected, as described by the `NodeInfo` (known as `ChainNode` on the server) in its argument.

 Assuming all API connection is performed in the `IChainAdapter`, this should be sufficient to permit chain initialization.